agasior093/it-interview/README.md

 }
 ```

-### What are the benefits of different Dependency Injection methods in Spring?
+### Q. What are the benefits of different Dependency Injection methods in Spring?

 - safety - once your object is created it is safe to use
 - testability - you can easily create new instance of your class for testing using `new` operator, it is clear enough which dependencies are necessary